Million-dollar banana? Infamous artwork goes on auction – DW – 11/19/2024

 One of Cattelan's peers, Georgian performance artist David Datuna, found nutritional value in the work: At Art Basel Miami Beach, he untaped the banana and ate it, in an artistic intervention he titled "Hungry Artist."

-In a 2019 interview with The Guardian following the act, Datuna was critical of the work being sold for so much money, but said of Cattelan, "I think he is a genius.
+In a 2019 interview with The Guardian following the act, Datuna was critical of the work's being sold for so much money, but said of Cattelan: "I think he is a genius.
 Art is about comedy, about fun, about tragedy, about emotions.
 He played this very well.
 I love the banana of Andy Warhol, but I think Cattelan has put the banana on a different level."

-American pop artist Andy Warhol, with a background in advertising, made almost fetishistic objects out of ordinary household items, including bananas.
+American pop artist Andy Warhol, who had a background in advertising, made almost fetishistic objects out of ordinary household items, including bananas.

 Warhol used this motif for the iconic cover of the album "The Velvet Underground & Nico," creating a sticker of a yellow banana skin that peeled off to reveal an oddly pink fruit underneath.